PacificBiosciences/ccs/docs/faq/mode-heteroduplex-filtering.md

 default output, this file does not report numbers in ZMWs, but actual DS and SS reads.
 Accounting in SS ZMWs is not possible, as one strand might fail and the other succeed.
-The percentage of the `Inputs` is with respect to the number of ZMWs, all other percentages are with repect to reads in their column.
+The percentage of the `Inputs` is with respect to the number of ZMWs, all other percentages are with respect to reads in their column.

 ```
                            Double-Strand Reads  Single-Strand Reads